Kailash Purryag: Early life and background

-Career
+Political career

 Kailash Purryag became a member of the Labour Party in 1973.
 He was a member of the Municipal Commission of the Municipal Council of Vacoas-Phoenix from 1974 to 1976.
 Purryag was elected member of the Legislative Assembly for the first time at the 1976 elections held on 20 December 1976 as one of the three members for Constituency No. 15 (La Caverne & Phoenix) of the Independence Party (coalition of Labour & CAM).
 Purryag became Minister of Social Security from January 1980 to June 1982.
-In 1981, he was appointed as Leader of Delegation by the Government to negotiate adequate compensation for the Ilois Community in 1981 from the British Government.
+In 1981, he was appointed Leader of Delegation by the Government to negotiate adequate compensation for the Ilois Community in 1981 from the British Government.

-At the 1982 elections Purryag was not elected when he stood as candidate of the Parti de l'Alliance Nationale (Labour-CAM-PMSD) at Constituency No.15 (La Caverne-Phoenix).
+At the 1982 elections, Purryag was not elected when he stood as candidate of the Parti de l'Alliance Nationale (Labour-CAM-PMSD) at Constituency No.15 (La Caverne-Phoenix).
 He was defeated by the MMM-PSM candidates Peerthum, Juwaheer and Maudarbocus.

-As a candidate of PMSD in Constituency No.17 (Curepipe-Midlands) at the 1983 elections he was elected Member of the Legislative Assembly.
-As the PMSD joined forces with the victorious MSM-Labour coalition after the 1983 elections Purryag became Minister of Health from January 1984 to January 1986.
+As a candidate of PMSD in Constituency No.17 (Curepipe-Midlands) at the 1983 elections, he was elected Member of the Legislative Assembly.
+As the PMSD joined forces with the victorious MSM-Labour coalition after the 1983 elections, Purryag became Minister of Health from January 1984 to January 1986.

 Purryag was not a candidate at the 1987 elections and at the 1991 elections he was not elected when he stood as PMSD-Labour candidate in Constituency No.6.
 He served as Secretary General of the Labour Party from 1987 to 1991 and became President of the Party from March 1991 to March 1996.

 Purryag was elected Member of the National Assembly at the 1995 general elections as a candidate of the Labour-MMM coalition.
 He became Minister of Economic Planning, Information & Telecommunications from December 1995 to July 1997.
-He was appointed as Deputy Prime Minister and Minister of Foreign Affairs & International Trade from July 1997 to September 2000.
+He was appointed Deputy Prime Minister and Minister of Foreign Affairs & International Trade from July 1997 to September 2000.

-At the 2000 general election Kailash Purryag (Labour-PMXD) was defeated at Constituency No. 11 Vieux Grand Port and Rose Belle by Pravind Jugnauth and Rajesh Bhowon of the MSM-MMM coalition.
+At the 2000 general election, Kailash Purryag (Labour-PMXD) was defeated at Constituency No. 11 Vieux Grand Port and Rose Belle by Pravind Jugnauth and Rajesh Bhowon of the MSM-MMM coalition.

 Although he did not take an active part in the 2005 and 2010 general elections Purryag was nominated in July 2005 and in May 2010 as Speaker of the National Assembly.
 He remained there until 2012.
 On Friday 20 July 2012, the Clerk of the National Assembly of Mauritius informed the House that, immediately following his election as President of the Republic at to-day's sitting, the Honourable Rajkeswur Purryag, GCSK, GOSK, has submitted his resignation as Speaker of the National Assembly.